DomoApps/documentation-generator-action/README.md

 Contributions are welcome!
 Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+1. Create a branch <your name>/<feature or bug>.
-3. Submit a pull request with a clear description of your changes.
+1. Submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.